 Color!
 Bright colors and gorgeous real flowers...waxy flowers, like orchids and calla lilies!

 Family heirlooms with play a part in ceremonies and receptions.
 I don't recommend this too much for destination weddings, as things can be broken in transit.
 But how about your grandmother's broach on your bouquet, or a family necklace wrapped around it and dangling a bit...my florist will apply anything you want to your bouquet.

 Originality!
 Traditional weddings are a thing of the past - brides want to be original and the Beach is the best place to pull it off!

 Simple, but elegant ceremonies.
 This just happens to be my specialty!

 My all time favorite favors are Koozies - but, one of my other favorite favors : Wine Openers!
 These were given at one of my October weddings 2010, and were the best favors I've ever seen - I was given one and have used it many times already!
 I always tell the story of it when I use it too!
 Thank you Chris & Deanna!

 I LOVE champagne toasts!
 Don't exclude this to save money!
 So many memories come from the toasts of loved ones.
 A simple champagne flute, inexpensive champagne, and a rasberry make an elegant touch and lasting memories!

 DIY (Do it Yourself) Brides: This is why we give out all the referrals you need for your reception, and we can also refer to you reception planners to handle the Day of Coordinating (they also offer full planning services).

 My best advice for a lower budget wedding: Spend the money on a great ceremony (buy a package that comes with a coordinator for the ceremony and rehearsal!), really good buffet options, buy your own alcohol and have the caterer supply a bartender.
-Book your own reception vendors and hire a coordinator to handle the details on the wedding day. -Charli Linn/Owner
+Book the right vendors and you won't have much left to do as far as setting up your reception! -Charli Linn/Owner